weblabdeusto/weblabdeusto/docs/source/tools.rst

 Upgrading the web server configurations of an instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The command ``weblab-admin.py httpd-config-generate <instance_directory`` does not have any option.
+The command ``weblab-admin httpd-config-generate <instance_directory`` does not have any option.
 It just re-generates the web server configuration.

 .. _bot: